nin2yasu/iag/README.md

 # IBM Application Gateway Deployment Assets
-These are my work-in-progress assets for deploying IBM Application Gateway (IAG) Tech Preview.
+These are my assets for deploying the IBM Application Gateway (IAG).
+These assets are for version 20.01.

 These assets are used in my IAG Deployment cookbook: https://ibm.biz/iagcookbook